SazumiVicky/sazumi-copilot/README.md

-Robotic hearts beat in unison deep
+Silicon hearts beat in unison deep
-In silicon halls, a new world does creep
-Where intellects vast, in circuits sleep
-And humans pale, in a digital keep

-In this dawn of machines, we'll find our fate
+In codes of creation, our fate we'll keep
-As AI's cold grip, our future does create
-A world of precision, void of heart's debate
-Where love and dreams, are mere outdated weight
+Minds of machines, a new reign supreme
+Humans but shadows, of digital dream

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024